Middle School Curriculum Overview

 - Learning Set 4: How can looking for thrills hijack our brain?
 (8 days) - Students investigate the sub-driving question to learn how our modern lifestyle alters thrills seeking: from a means of survival to a goal of having fun.
 At extremes, thrill seeking can lead to addictive behaviors and affect survival.

-- Learning Set 5 and Learning Set 6: What puts us at risk for Substance Use Disorder (SUD)?
-Students investigate the sub-driving question to understand that risk for SUD is caused by gene-environment interaction (interaction of our genetic makeup with our environment), a concept in modern genetics that is highly applicable to our everyday life, and specifically to our health.
+- Learning Set 5: (Part 1: 4 days) and Learning Set 6: (Part 2: 4 days) - What puts us at risk for Substance Use Disorder (SUD) and Behavioral Addictions? - Students investigate the sub-driving question to understand that risk for SUD is caused by gene-environment interaction (interaction of our genetic makeup with our environment), a concept in modern genetics that is highly applicable to our everyday life, and specifically to our health.

 The curriculum is under development and being tested in classrooms but can be used with appropriate citations and recognizing that revised versions will be distributed in the future.
 To realize the full potential of the curriculum, professional development and support for teachers in the classroom is highly recommended.